T-Mobile-Sprint is a Deal Done

 The Details: Legere, who engineered the revival of T-Mobile as the ‘Un-Carrier,” is stepping down a month earlier than planned.
 He says the merger closing created a natural point to hand off to Sievert, previously the company’s president and chief operating officer.
 Legere will continue to serve on the company’s board of directors.

 While the operating model won’t change, T-Mobile is looking to expand its channel program.
 Over the last year, T-Mobile has been recruiting new partners and plying the channel to expand its indirect business.
-The T-Mobile Partner Program falls under the leadership of Jonathan Blood, vice president of direct to business and indirect at work; and channel chief Tim Acker.

 The Impact: The merger reshapes the wireless carrier market landscape.
 Based on 2019 subscriber data, the merger places T-Mobile in a tie for second place with Verizon in terms of wireless subscriber market share.
 AT&T leads the market with 40% share; Verizon and T-Mobile now have approximately 29% share each; with the balance in the hands of minor and regional carriers.